LABSHOPPING/LABSHOPPING/README.md

 - 👋 Hi, I’m @LABSHOPPING
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 👀 We are just looking for you
+- 📩 mail for collaboration
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Mail me
+at photographyaditya35@gmail.com

 <!---
-LABSHOPPING/LABSHOPPING is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+LABSHOPPING/LABSHOPPING is an ✨ online shopping mall ✨ where you can buy beat quality products at cheap price
 --->